agporto/markdown-cv/index.md

 `2013`__Washington University in St Louis__, Missouri, US. _Evolutionary inference based on phenotypic integration: testing assumptions using the marsupial genus Monodelphis_. (invited talk) <br/>
 `2011`__Washington University in St Louis__, Missouri, US. _Constraints in the evolution of body size in mammals_. (invited talk) <br/>
 `2009`__Universidade de Sao Paulo__, Sao Paulo, Brazil. _Size matters: morphological evolution of the mammalian skull_. (invited talk)

+## Editorial Service
+`2020-Present` - Associate editor at Methods in Ecology and Evolution.

 ## Expert Reviewer Service
 `Journals`_Methods in Ecology and Evolution, Proceedings of the Royal Society B, 	Evolution, Journal of Biogeography, Ecology and Evolution, Journal of Morphology, Journal of Zoology, 	Current Zoology, Revista Argentina de 	Antropología Biológica, Journal of Zoological Systematics and Evolutionary Research, Zoological letters_.